MoodLogger/eunoia3/README.md

     ```env
     # Genkit/Gemini API Key (Required for Mood Analysis feature)
     # Get yours from Google AI Studio: https://aistudio.google.com/app/apikey
+    # IMPORTANT: Ensure you enable the Gemini API in your Google Cloud project
+    # if you haven't already.
+Search for "Vertex AI API" and enable it.
     # GOOGLE_GENAI_API_KEY=YOUR_GEMINI_API_KEY

     # --- Google Sheets API Credentials (Required for Google Sheets Export) ---